kareniel/awesome-ctf-challenge-design/README.md

 - [How to make a good puzzle](https://www.gamasutra.com/blogs/TomHermans/20180829/325469/How_to_make_a_good_puzzle__An_explorable_explanation.php) (Article) - An explorable explanation on how to make a puzzle that's fun, and satisfying to solve.
 - [Empuzzlement](https://www.youtube.com/watch?v=Ul_ZfzfHRek) (Video) - Puzzle game designers talking about puzzles.
 Featuring: Jonathan Blow, Marc ten Bosch, and Droqen.
 - [Design to Reveal the Nature of the Universe](https://www.youtube.com/watch?v=OGSeLSmOALU) (Video) - A talk from Jonathan Blow & Marc Ten Boch at IndieCade 2011.
 - [Open-Ended Puzzle Design at Zachtronics](https://www.youtube.com/watch?v=U4uH1ynH3Rs) (Video) - Interview with Zach Barth on his studio's puzzle design process, from the initial foundation to the basic mechanics, to the way story is integrated.
+See also [Zach-like](https://zachtronics.itch.io/zach-like) (PDF) which is a book of behind-the-scenes design documents from Zachtronics.
 - [Why Video Game Developers Should Understand Functional Fixedness](https://www.youtube.com/watch?v=Uv-KycvzHCA) (Video)
 - [Practical Creativity](https://www.youtube.com/watch?v=zyVTxGpEO30) (Video) - Raph Koster explains what science tells us about creativity, and offers practical straightforward steps that any game designer or developer can make use of in order to get more creative.